Bastaeshak/cloudora-phishing-campaign/README.md

 ### Post Incident Activity

 Victim sign in queries and attacker IP pivots were rerun using KQL in Azure Data Explorer.
-No additional activity from `198.18.7.200` was found after containment.
+No additional activity from `198.18.7.200` was found after containment..

 ## Project Files